-Despite a few international travel trips in the past, my summer 2017 trip to Italy, Croatia, and Bosnia was my first solo International trip.
-For me, travelling internationally is always high stress, and traveling alone definitely added a layer of anxiety to my travel at first.
+Despite a few international travel trips in the past, my summer 2017 trip to Italy, Croatia, and Bosnia was my first solo international trip.
+Traveling internationally is always high stress, and traveling alone definitely added a layer of anxiety to my travel at first.

-Being extra vigilant about my security felt important, so I put my creative-on-overdrive brain to work and I came up with a few novel ways to keep my belongings in my daypack (including my passport and wallet) safe from pickpockets, theft, or accidental musplacement.
-These tips my help other solo travelers plan ahead for ways to keep their passport, ID, cash, wallet, phone, and tech conveniently stored and secure while traveling.
+As a solo traveler, I’m extra mindful of security.
+So I put my creative brain to work and I came up with a few novel ways to keep my daypack safe from pickpockets, theft, or accidental misplacement.
+These tips may help other solo travelers plan ahead for ways to keep their passport, ID, cash, wallet, phone, and tech secure while traveling.

 Choosing a Travel Daypack (and modifying it for security)

-These days, I use a Eagle Creek convertable backpack for transfers (where I had to have luggage), and an ultralightweight North Face bag for day trips.
-Although Eagle Creek convertable bags include a detachable daypack, Eagle Creek daypacks are a bit heavy, and a tad over-engineered for the carefree, lightweight adventure of exploring a foriegn city.
+These days, I use an Eagle Creek convertible backpack for transfers, and an ultralightweight North Face bag for day trips.
+Although Eagle Creek Convertable bags include a detachable daypack, they are a bit heavy and over-engineered for exploring a city.

-The The North Face Unisex Flyweight Pack weighs in at only 6 ounces and, when folded into it’s puch, takes up about as much space as a deck of cards.
-This daypack also has a pocket that is only accessible from the panel that rests on the back of the wearer (see photo below).
-This body-protected pocket sits securely between the shoulder blades preventing pickpocketing theft and providing lots of peace of mind in places like crowded train and bus stations.
+The North Face Unisex Flyweight Pack weighs in at only 6 ounces.
+When folded into its pouch, it takes up about as much space as a deck of cards.
+This daypack also has a pocket that is only accessible from the back panel.
+This body-protected pocket rests between the shoulder blades and provides security in crowded train and bus stations.

-While the Eagle Creek bag is by far more comfortable for carrying heavier loads- like my whole portable office to a coffee shop or coworking space while digital nomaring or just headed to a good study/woork spot at home in Seattle, even empty it’s heavier than the ultrlight daypack, so the NorthFace bag was my go-to for exploring overseas.
+While the Eagle Creek bag is by far more comfortable for carrying heavier loads- like my whole portable office to a coffee shop or coworking space while digital nomading or just headed to a good study/woork spot at home in Seattle, even empty it’s heavier than the ultralight daypack.
+Hence, the NorthFace bag was my go-to for exploring overseas.

 To give myself a little extra security when storing my wallet in my North face bag during my trip, I used a lanyard and a coin purse to create a literal link between my wallet and my bag.
 The lanyard, knotted onto my bag, was clipped directly onto the zipper of the change purse- making it impossible to steal my cash or credit cards without unzipping two zippers and unclasping a snaphook first.